Help to Buy Specialists

 Shared ownership schemes have existed in various forms for years, and under the current Help to Buy scheme are available to first time buyers, people who used to own a home but can not afford to buy one now, or who are an existing shared owner looking to move.
 If you have a household income of under £80,000 a year (or £90,000 in London) shared ownership allows you to take out a mortgage to buy a percentage of the property (typically between 25% and 75%) and pay rent to the housing association for the remaining portion of the property, which they own.

 The Help to Buy shared ownership scheme can be used to purchase either designated newly built or existing properties.
 Similar shared ownership schemes are available in Scotland, Wales and Northern Ireland.
 Alternative schemes are also available for people over 55 (Older People’s Shared Ownership) and who have long-term disabilities (HOLD – Home Ownership for People with Long-Term Disabilities).

 There can be many advantages in purchasing a newly built property over an older home; a modern property with brand-new fixtures and fittings, often much more energy efficient than older houses, and usually with smoke and burglar alarms fitted.
 Add to this the avoidance of the dreaded “property chain”, and the sometimes generous incentives offered by property developers, and it can be an attractive proposition.

-The currently available Help to Buy schemes – equity loans and shared ownership, as well as the Help to Buy ISA that is designed to help homebuyers save up for a deposit – make it easier than it has been in years to purchase a modern, newly built home.
+The currently available Help to Buy schemes – equity loans and shared ownership are designed to help homebuyers save up for a deposit – make it easier than it has been in years to purchase a modern, newly built home.
 Also check out the section below for details of another scheme designed to help buy a new property: Starter Homes.